LauraHilliger/passbolt-help/_posts/2017-01-16-add-a-credit-card.md

 ---
+date: 2017-01-16
 title: Add a credit card
-date: 2017-01-16 00:00:00 Z
 categories:
   - billing
-description: Add a credit card to your account
+description: "Add a credit card to your account"
 type: Document
 ---